grinnell-cs/csc151-images/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester, with the newest email at the top and the oldest at the bottom._

+## [CSC-151 2025Sp] Mini-Project 6 (Wednesday, 2025-04-02)

+Dear Factalists,

+Mini-project 6 (including the autograder) is now posted to Gradescope.

+Since there's no penalty for turning it in on Sunday, if you're submitting it for the bonus tokens (due by 10:30 p.m.
+Thursday), please DM me when you're ready to have it graded.

+Thanks!

+-- SamR

 ## [CSC-151 2025Sp] LAs and MPs and quizzes, oh my!
 (Sunday, 2025-03-30)

 Dear Self-Reflexive Thinkers,